 Organic cotton farming is a more fair and just economy.
 Workers and independent farmers are paid a fair rate for their work and their produce.
-Additionally, there’s far fewer incidences of death, birth defects, and ill health, because there’s no chemicals involved at any point in the process.
+Additionally, there’s far fewer incidences of death, birth defects, and ill health, because there are no chemicals involved at any point in the process.

 So how do organic cotton producers do things?
 The old fashioned way.
 Ethical farmers use the same techniques that have been used since the first recorded confirmation of cotton growth – in 3000 BC.
 That’s an impressively long time.
 And up until the 1950s, almost every cotton farmer followed these practices.
 So, if these techniques worked for 5,000 years, there’s really no reason not to use them now.

 Just remember – make sure the cotton products you choose are “certified organic”.
-If the products are USDA certified as organic, it means there’s been no chemicals used in growth or production.
+If the products are USDA-certified as organic, it means there have been no chemicals used in growth or production.
 “Grown organically” and all those other terms are useless.
-They simply mean that at some stage, there’s been no chemicals – but it’s very likely that chemicals have been used during production or processing.
+They simply mean that at some stage, there have been no chemicals – but it’s very likely that chemicals have been used during production or processing.
 So shop smart!

 Does organic cotton cost you a little more in terms of pennies?
 Yes.
 A little.
 But the benefits to your health and the planet are literally priceless.